MichelaPozzi/2025-topic-03-group-02/README.md

 ### Discovery of Complexes among mitosis-specific RBPs
 To explore whether these RBPs act in shared complexes, density-based clustering (DBSCAN) was performed using shift and peak features.
-Known complexes such as the 40S ribosomal subunit and the Nop56p-associated pre-rRNA complex served as validation benchmarks.
+Known complexes such as the 40S ribosomal subunit and the Nop56p-associated pre-rRNA complex served as validation benchmarks (Hayano et al.,2003).

 **Proteins from 40S complex clustered together: 3/4**